 My best experiences in Uzbekistan happened “off the beaten path”.
 Honestly, I cannot express how much nicer the people were in places like Tashkent, Urgench, and Fergana, as opposed to in touristic destinations.

-When I boarded the night train, a really nice family from Andijan invited me into their cabin to share home-cooked food and stories from our different cultures.
+When I boarded the night train, a really nice family from Andijan invited me into their cabin.
+We shared home-cooked food and stories from our different cultures.

 Negative Encounters in Uzbekistan

-I am not sure if some of this was because I was a woman travelling alone in Uzbekistan and therefore they thought that I would not be able to stand up for myself (?) or because I was British and they assumed I had a lot of money.
-Anyway it tainted my experience in some places.
+I am not sure if some of this was because I was a woman travelling alone in Uzbekistan and therefore they thought that I would not be able to stand up for myself.
+Alternatively, perhaps it happened because I was British and they assumed I had a lot of money.
+Regardless, it tainted my experience in some places.

 Cab Drivers in Uzbekistan